MiWeiss/Project-Tips/README.md

 # Efficient and successful programming assignments
 This repository aims to help you to get better grades for your programming project in less time.
-It is targeted at students in the *Programming Fundamentals 2* class at [USI](https://www.usi.ch/en) but its content probably generalizes to most programming assignments in software engineering.
+It was originally written for the *Programming Fundamentals 2* class at [USI](https://www.usi.ch/en) but its content probably generalizes to most programming assignments in software engineering.

 Jump directly to the two main chapters: